hapax/hapax.github.io/assets/chandra.md

 Though they differ in size by many orders of magnitude, the solar system and the atom are not so different.
-Both involve smaller bodies (electrons/planets) orbiting a much larger central body (nucleus/sun) under the influence of a central force (electrostatics/gravity).
+Both involve smaller bodies (electrons/planets) orbiting a much larger body (nucleus/sun) under the influence of a central force (electrostatics/gravity).
 Orbits also have finite occupancy.
 Part of the definition of a planet is that it "clears its